 I wonder why the bed chamber is out here, she thought.
 Outside the main body of the palace, in the black part.

-Either way, the servants section of the palace--God King’s bedchamber excluded--was likely the last place that the scribes expected to be disturbed by their queen.
+Either way, the servants’ section of the palace--God King’s bedchamber excluded--was the last place that the scribes expected to be disturbed by their queen.
 Siri noticed that some of her serving women shot apologetic glances at the men in the room as Siri arrived at the doors on the other side.
-A servant stepped inside, and she entered the room beyond.
+A servant stepped inside, pushed open the door for her, and she entered the room beyond.

-A group of priests stood, leafing through books, in the medium sized room.
+A group of priests stood, leafing through books, in the medium sized chamber.
 They looked over at her in shock.
 One dropped his book to the floor.

 “I,” Siri proclaimed, “want some books!”